FAQ: USEF Safe Sport Policy Updates and Minor Athlete Abuse Prevention Policies

 US Equestrian has prepared responses to frequently asked questions regarding interim measures issued by the U.S. Center for SafeSport.
 The following information is an additional resource to help further educate US Equestrian members and the public around these important matters.

-FAQ: Competition Managers, Secretaries and Officials SafeSport Training Tips and FAQ
+FAQ: Competition Managers, Secretaries and Officials SafeSport Training Tips

 FAQ: Therapeutic Use Exemption (TUE) Status for Pergolide Administration Announcement Effective December 1, 2018